How Many Cryptos Have Failed? List of Dead Coins That Went Bust

 8. GetGems

-Finally, we have GetGems, another high-profile project that was focused on disrupting the social media industry.
-Built using blockchain technology, GetGem’s plan was to develop a social media platform that allowed users to generate revenue from watching advertisements.
+Finally, we have GetGems, another high-profile project focused on disrupting the social media industry.
+Built using blockchain technology, GetGem planned to develop a social media platform that allowed users to generate revenue from watching advertisements.

-Although the hype around the project was high, a crowd sale in late 2014 fell flat, raising only $111,000.
-Shortly after the crowd sale, the momentum for the project started to dwindle and updates from the project eventually stopped altogether in 2017.
+Although the project was highly hyped, a crowd sale in late 2014 fell flat, raising only $111,000.
+Shortly after the crowd sale, the momentum for the project started to dwindle, and updates from the project eventually stopped altogether in 2017.

 Why Do Cryptocurrencies Fail?

 Cryptocurrencies and crypto projects fail for a host of different reasons.
-By understanding what those reasons are, crypto investors can place themselves in a much stronger position when building a crypto portfolio.
+By understanding those reasons, crypto investors can place themselves in a much stronger position when building a crypto portfolio.
 The most common reasons that have caused crypto projects to fail are:

-• Saturated market.
-Although cryptocurrencies have only existed for a little over a decade, there are well over 3000 cryptocurrencies in existence.
-This has led to severe oversaturation.
-While many crypto projects are created with the best of intentions, the high level of competition can mean it is incredibly difficult for cryptos to become widely adopted.
+- Saturated market.
+Although cryptocurrencies have only existed for a little over a decade, there are well over 3000 cryptocurrencies in existence, leading to severe oversaturation.
+While many crypto projects are created with the best of intentions, the high level of competition can make it incredibly difficult for cryptos to become widely adopted.
 Unless a crypto coin is classed as a ‘first mover’ or manages to stand out from the crowd due to novel utility, it can be almost impossible for a cryptocurrency to become recognized.

-• Scams.
-Unfortunately, it is almost too easy to create a cryptocurrency, which makes the crypto market advantageous to malicious parties and scams.
+- Scams.
+Unfortunately, creating a cryptocurrency is almost too easy, making the crypto market advantageous to malicious parties and scams.
 There are numerous examples of crypto scams that involve rug pull and investment schemes that are abandoned once enough money has been taken from investors.
-Once liquidity has been drained from a scam ecosystem, malicious actors abandon the crypto coins leaving them to sit ‘dead’ within the market.
+Once liquidity has been drained from a scam ecosystem, malicious actors abandon the crypto coins, leaving them ‘dead’ in the market.

-Now that we have taken a broader look at why some cryptocurrencies fail, we can dive into the data, looking at lists of failed cryptocurrencies to find the most common reasons cryptocurrencies fail to flourish.
+Now that we have examined why some cryptocurrencies fail, we can examine the data, looking at lists of failed cryptocurrencies to find the most common reasons cryptocurrencies fail to flourish.

-3. ICO Fail or Short-Lived (10.0% of dead coins).
-Since the ICO boom in 2017, initial coin offerings have been the most popular way for developers to raise funding for their projects, issuing their coins or tokens to investors in return for other more established cryptocurrencies.
-However, if the project fails to reach its funding target, the money is returned to investors and the project is deemed dead.
+- ICO Fail or Short-Lived (10.0% of dead coins).
+Since the ICO boom in 2017, initial coin offerings have been the most popular way for developers to raise funding for their projects, issuing their coins or tokens to investors in return for other, more established cryptocurrencies.
+However, if the project fails to reach its funding target, the money is returned to investors and deemed dead.
 10% of cryptocurrencies are considered dead thanks to a failed initial coin offering or the project being short-lived.

 Now that we have looked at the best ways to spot a failed cryptocurrency, we have examined thousands of failed coins and the reasons they are considered dead to discover the biggest indicators that a cryptocurrency will fail.

-• Low Volume (99.0% of dead coins).
+- Low Volume (99.0% of dead coins).
 Low trading volumes are the second biggest indicator that a cryptocurrency is considered a failure, with 99% of dead coins sharing this characteristic.
-If only a limited number of people use this cryptocurrency as an asset, it suggests that the coin either has no real utility or traders simply are not interested, causing the developers to abandon the project.
+Suppose only a limited number of people use this cryptocurrency as an asset.
+In that case, it suggests that the coin either has no real utility or traders simply are not interested, causing the developers to abandon the project.

-• Inactive development (98.1% of dead coins).
-As many cryptocurrencies are open source by nature, it is easy to check on their progress as their files will often be hosted on publicly accessible cloud storage sites like GitHub.
+- Inactive development (98.1% of dead coins).
+Many cryptocurrencies are open source by nature, so it is easy to check on their progress, as their files are often hosted on publicly accessible cloud storage sites like GitHub.
 However, if the developers have not updated their code repository within six months, the project will likely be abandoned.
 98.1% of failed cryptocurrencies are judged to be inactive, making it the third biggest indicator.

 Which Cryptocurrencies Are The Next To Fail?